-Five Large Dog Breeds for Tough Guys
+Five Large Dog Breeds for Tough Guys and Gals

 The Presa Canario lives 8-12 years, about normal for a large breed dog, and has several health conditions common to large dogs like hip dysplasia and trick knees.

-None of the tough-guy dogs should be put in an apartment, and the Presa Canario should never be owned and walked by someone who has no control over him.
+None of these tough dogs should be put in an apartment, and the Presa Canario should never be owned and walked by someone who has no control over him.
 The most famous, or notorious, case of an attack against a person happened in San Francisco in 2001.
 A couple were keeping a pair of Presas in an apartment and were not in control of the dogs when they went out each day and became aggressive.
 They attacked and killed a neighbor in the apartment building.

 I have known several Presa Canarios in this area and although they are not so tough, they are very strong.
 Dachshunds are a lot more aggressive but a Doxie can be stopped with a firm tug on the collar—a Presa Canario would just keep on pulling, and most owners would not be strong enough to stop him.